by Stephanie Reid, MD FRCPC

 There are several complications associated with long-term PSC.
 The most common complication is a liver disease called cirrhosis, which usually occurs 10-15 years after diagnosis.
 When this occurs, patients may require a liver transplant.
 PSC also increases the risk of cholangiocarcinoma (cancer of the bile ducts).

-If primary sclerosing cholangitis is suspected, your doctor will order a radiologic test called a magnetic resonance cholangiopancreatography (MRCP) or cholangiography.
+If your doctor suspects that you have PSC, they may order a radiologic test called a magnetic resonance cholangiopancreatography (MRCP) or cholangiography.
 Classic findings of PSC in these tests include bile ducts that have a beaded appearance caused by multiple areas of narrowing.

-A liver biopsy is performed in primary sclerosing cholangitis mainly to determine the amount of ducts that have disappeared due to damage, and also the amount of scarring (fibrosis) within the liver.
+A liver biopsy is performed in primary sclerosing cholangitis mainly to determine the number of ducts that have disappeared due to damage, and also the amount of scarring (fibrosis) within the liver.
 When examining your tissue sample under the microscope, your pathologist will look for several important microscopic features including bile duct damage, bile duct loss, concentric fibrosis, cholestasis, and fibrosis.
 These features are described in greater detail in the sections below.